-A pupil found to have wrongfully and intentionally accused another of bullying may face discipline or other consequences, ranging from positive behavioral interventions up to and including suspension or expulsion.
+A student found to have wrongfully and intentionally accused another of bullying, may face discipline or other consequences, ranging from positive behavioral interventions up to and including suspension or expulsion.

-A school employee found to have wrongfully and intentionally accused a pupil of bullying shall face discipline or other consequences to be determined in accordance with applicable law, District policies, procedures and collective bargaining agreements.
+A school employee found to have wrongfully and intentionally accused a student of bullying shall face discipline or other consequences to be determined in accordance with applicable law, District Policies, procedures, and collective bargaining agreements.